 What Does Temp to Perm Mean?

-A temp to perm role also allows the employee to test drive the job to decide if the company is the correct fit for their career goals.
-If you’re currently looking for a temporary role, you might want to check out our temp role guide.
+If you’re currently looking for a temporary role, you might want to check out our temp work guide.

 How Does Temp to Perm Work?